CPColin/ceylon-spring-experiments/README.md

 CRUD webapp.
 Log in as `admin1` or `admin2` to get elevated privileges or anybody between `user1` and `user5` to get normal privileges.

+## Fun stuff

+   - Look how clean `demo.domain::Product` is!
+Since Ceylon takes care of the getters and setters for us, we can just annotate our attributes `variable` and we're good to go.
+   - By annotating `demo.services.impl::CrudServiceImpl.repository` with `formal`, we enforce the contract that each class in `demo.services.impl` must specify which repository interface it's going to use while also being able to provide default implementations of some common tasks.

 ## Important configuration options

 See `.ceylon/config` for important configuration options, notably: